 Fax: (239) 938-7892

 Hodges University strives to protect our students and their information.
-When making requests for information or assistance, please include your Student ID number and Date of Birth.
+When make requests for information or assistance, please include your Student ID number and Date of Birth.

 Permission to Contact: